 It is estimated that between 14,000 – 18,000 Jews were taken captive to Babylon, if you include all the women and children, Jeremiah 52:28-30.
 The Israelites were in bondage in Babylon for 70 years, Jeremiah 29:10, before they were finally allowed to return to Israel.
 Led by Ezra, 42,360 were prepared to return to the hardship of life in Israel, Ezra 2:63.
 The number 42,360 is 353 x 120.

-Having made the arduous journey of 805 kilometres back to Israel, they were met with a sorry sight of a land that had been totally ravaged.
+Having made the arduous journey of 805 kilometres back to Israel, they were met with the sight of a land that had been totally ravaged.
 Ezra set his heart to study the law of the Lord and practice it and teach the statutes and ordinances in Israel, Ezra 7:10.
 Tradition says Ezra headed 120 Jewish elders of Priests and Levites to officially collect the writings that would become the Old Testament.

 Daniel and 120